Termination of pseudo-effective 4-fold flips: Termination of gklt 3-fold quasi-flips

 Now, we prove that each of these finitely many divisorial valuations can be extracted at most finitely many times.
-Indeed, if a non-terminal valuation $E$ is extracted by the quasi-flip $\pi_{j_1}$ and $\pi_{j_2}$ for $j_1 < j_2$ we have that there exists a quasi-flip between $\pi_{j_1}$ and $\pi_{j_2}$ that is contracting such non-terminal valuation, therefore the generalized log discrepancy of the pairs $(X_j,B_j+M_j)$ strictly increases at $E$, which means that the coefficient at $E$ of $B_{j_1+1}$ is strictly greater than the coefficient at $E$ of $B_{j_2+1}$.
-Since the sequence of quasi-flips is under a DCC set the coefficients of $B_j$ belong to a DCC set, so we deduce that this can only happen finitely many times, meaning that every non-terminal valuation can be extracted only finitely many times.
+Let $\pi_i\colon X_i\dashrightarrow X_{i+1}$ be the $i$-th quasi-flip in the sequence.
+For each $i$, we denote by $B_i$ the boundary part of the generalized pair on $X_i$ and by $M_i$ the trace of the b-divisor ${\bf M}$ on $X_i$.
+Assume that a non-terminal valuation $E$ is extracted by the quasi-flip $\pi_{i}$ and the quasi-flip $\pi_{j}$ for $i <j$.
+Denote by $E_{i+1}$ (resp. $E_{j+1}$) the center of $E$ on $X_{i+1}$ (resp. $X_{j+1})$.
+Since $E$ is extracted by both $\pi_i$ and $\pi_j$, there exists a quasi-flip between $\pi_i$ and $\pi_j$ which contracts the center of $E$.
+This means that it contracts the strict transform of $E_{i+1}$.
+By Proposition~\ref{monotonicity}, we have that